sensu/sensu-flow/README.md

 ```

 #### Create the sensu-flow ClusterRoleBinding
-The Sensu ClusterRoleBinding connects the ClusterRole to a group of users
+The Sensu ClusterRoleBinding connects the ClusterRole to a group of users.
 ```
 $ sensuctl cluster-role-binding create sensu-flow \
   --cluster-role sensu-flow \